juanmager/db_universe_fandom/README.md

-This is a Fandom Page abot DB series created by myself.
+This is a Fandom Page about DB series created by myself.